 When visiting a physical shop, this can take more time and effort.
 Our brains can connect the dots and recognise the damage of excessive shopping.
 However, online, every single e-commerce store is easily accessible, on a global scale, from a single device.
 This accessibility and scale have turned a pastime into compulsive shopping habits.

 It’s also important to note that online shopping processes, online marketing and online payment tools have also enabled and aggravated the symptoms of an online shopping addiction.
 Being bombarded with marketing messages, motivations and deals can trigger compulsive shopping habits.
 Payment tools allowing for credit to be used can justify purchasing.
 The ease of a transaction makes online shopping a relaxing, personal and thrilling experience.

-Down to the growth and adoption of ecommerce, the scale of an online shopping addiction can advance significantly, which we’ve now witnessed across the globe.
+Down to the growth and adoption of e-commerce, the scale of online shopping addiction can advance significantly, which we’ve now witnessed across the globe.